Arronk/My-Coding-Journey/LogR3.md

 Just one chapter left on Machine learning then the text book is complete.
 Will get it finished tomorrow night and then get the final psets finished on Wednesday/Thursday.

+## Day 35: 05/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Finished the final chapter in the textbook for MIT 6.00.2x although it practically went completely over my head.
+The chapter was on machine learning and I think it's just one of those things that will take some practice to get a better visual in my mind about how the core functions and math are working